-Dr. Hurdis Ophelia Bozeman is a native of Wetumpka, Alabama.
-She was born to the late, Mr. Robert Lee Shuford and Rev. Cora Rebecca Crenshaw Shuford.
-Dr. Bozeman is the wife of Bishop, Dr. Frank T. Bozeman, and the co-founder of GEAC, GECCS and The Global Word Fellowship, Inc., and the Retired Pastor of Good Hope Missionary Baptist Church, Wetumpka, Alabama.
-Moreover, she is the mother of two daughters, two sons, and the grandmother of five grandchildren.
+Bishop Bozeman is the wife of Bishop, Dr. Frank T. Bozeman, and the co-founder of GEAC, GECCS, the Global Word Fellowship, Inc., the Retired Pastor of Good Hope Missionary Baptist Church, Wetumpka, Alabama.

-Dr. Hurdis Ophelia Bozeman Motto manages a full plate.
-She is a wife, a mother, a minister, a teacher and more.
-In like manner, her favorite saying is, “If I can get one soul saved, then the cycle of saving souls will continue to go on and on.”
+“If I can get one soul saved, then the cycle of saving souls, will continue to go on and on.”